valkey-io/valkey-doc/docs/reference/modules/_index.md

 replaced with the new value.

-If the key has an expire, and the special value `REDISMODULE_NO_EXPIRE` is used as a new expire, the expire is removed, similarly to the Redis `PERSIST` command.
+If the key has an expire, and the special value `REDISMODULE_NO_EXPIRE` is used as a new expire, the expire is removed, similarly to the Valkey `PERSIST` command.
 In case the key was already persistent, no operation is performed.